DCotterill/halixia-hugo/content/ma/functional-training-2088.md

 layout: static
 ---

-Learn about high intensity functional (HIFT) training
+Learn about High Intensity Functional Training (HIFT)

 HIFT is an exercise program based on doing functional movements at a high intensity, combining cardiovascular conditioning, strength training, and functional movements to provide a comprehensive workout.